Roanoke Soccer School

 Head Women's Soccer Coach

 The 1998 team finished 14-6-1 and won the ODAC Championship.
-In addition, they received a berth into the NCAA Tournament for the first time in program history.
-It also started a string of five-striaght seasons with at least 10 wins from 1998-2002.
+In addition, the Maroons received a bid into the NCAA Tournament for the first time in program history.
+This season began the string of five-straight seasons with at least 10 wins from 1998-2002.
 The Maroons won 14 games in 1995 and 12 in 1996, which capped seven straight years with at least 10 victories.
 They advanced to the ODAC Championship in both seasons.

 In 1993, the Maroons finished 11-7-1 and advanced to the ODAC Championship game for the fourth-straight year.
-In 1992, Benne led his women to a 12-6-1 overall record, 6-1-1 in the ODAC.
-For his efforts, Benne was named ODAC Coach of the Year.
-The higlight of their season was knocking off third-ranked North Carolina Wesleyan on Parents' Weekend.
+In 1992, Benne led his team to a 12-6-1 overall record, 6-1-1 in the ODAC.
+Benne was named ODAC Coach of the Year.
+The highlight of their season was knocking off third-ranked North Carolina Wesleyan on Parents' Weekend.
 In 1991, Roanoke was ranked as high as ninth nationally and finished with 10 wins.
 In 1990, Benne led his team to 13 wins and was voted ODAC Coach of the Year for the first time in his career after leading the Maroons to their second ODAC Championship.

-After graduating from Wittenberg University in 1986, Benne joined Bob Hartman as an assistant with the women’s soccer team, leading them to the programs' first winning season (9-3).
+After graduating from Wittenberg University in 1986, Benne joined Bob Hartman as an Assistant Women's Soccer Coach, leading the Maroons to the program's first winning season (9-3).
 He left Roanoke after one season to pursue a master’s degree at Alfred University, where he also served under Steve Allison as an Assistant Men's Soccer Coach for the Saxon's powerful program.
 After obtaining his graduate degree in 1987, he returned to Roanoke College as an Assistant Men's Soccer Coach in 1988 under Head Coach Scott Allison.

-Benne, his wife Stephanie and three sons Andrew (15), Alex (12), and Max (9) reside in Salem.
+Benne, his wife Stephanie and three sons Andrew, Alex, and Max reside in Salem.

 Head Men's Soccer Coach

 Prior to his time in Denver, Pflugrad spent a year as Assistant Coach at Wake Forest University.
 In that year, the Demon Deacons won an ACC regular season championships and went to their first-ever NCAA Men's Soccer College Cup.
-He helped guide Wake Forest to an 18-3-4 record, with 10 wins over nationally-ranked teams.
+He helped guide Wake Forest to an 18-3-4 record, with 10 wins over nationally ranked teams.

 While earning his master's degree at Goucher College, he also served as Assistant Women's Soccer Coach from 2002-03.
 From there, Pflugrad moved to Johns Hopkins, serving as Director of Athletic Games Operations.
 In the fall of 2004, he took his first men's assistant coaching position at Elon University.
 He then returned to Goucher and served as Interim Head Women's Soccer coach in the spring of 2005.
 Pflugrad landed his last position before heading to Winston-Salem, at High Point University, where he was Assistant Men's Soccer Coach for 2005.